lsst-dm/panda_lsst_io/src/user/user_authentication.rst

 The IAM service needs to sign tokens for users from different labs or institutes.
 Does it mean that the IAM service needs to get approvals from all these labs or institutes?
 Here we use CILogon.
-CILogon is a service that many labs or institues have already approved for OIDC tokens.
+CILogon is a service that many labs or institutes have already approved for OIDC tokens.
 The PanDA IAM just needs to get approvals from the CILogon.
 Then PanDA IAM will be able to sign tokens for users in these labs or institutes.